Ninjastrike/SOC-Log-Analysis/ssh-brute-force-splunk/README.md

 Raw SSH logs were parsed using regex to extract structured fields such as `src_ip`, `dest_ip`, and `status`.

-This step is essential as it converts unstructured log data into searchable and analysable fields within Splunk.
+This enables efficient querying and investigation within Splunk.

 ---